 Swim, sun, beachcomb for sea beans and watch shorebirds along 3.2 miles of quiet, white quartz sand beaches with the emerald waters of the Gulf of Mexico lapping on the shore.
-A tram running every 2 hours starting at 9 AM will take you to the beach or if you choose you can walk or bike a half-mile along the path to the beach.
-Beach carts can be rented for $10 for 24 hours; $6 for each additional day.
-Kayaks can be rented for the day for $55.
-Stop by the Campground Store to make arrangements.
+A tram running regularly starting at 9 a.m. will take you from the day use parking lot to the beach, or you can choose to walk or bike the one mile along the Beach Tram path to the beach.

 Concession and Restaurant

-The park offers two small pavilions for use which are located at Campbell Lake for visitors to enjoy.
-Visitors must enter through the main park entrance off of Hwy 30-A and hike to the picnic area.
+The park offers two small pavilions at Campbell Lake for visitors to enjoy.
+Visitors must enter through the main park entrance off Highway 30A and hike to the picnic area

 Visitors will find a small outdoor playground in the campground area near the tent camping area.